 - Behaviour checklists

 Level C applicants must provide supporting documentation demonstrating competence to administer and interpret tests across a wide range of conditions within their area of practice.
-They must have successfully completed an advanced course in psychometric assessment as well as an advanced course in personality theory.
+They must have successfully completed an advanced course in psychometric assessment as well as an advanced course in personality/abnormal theory.
 Test users at this level are expected to have a broad base of knowledge and skills in the use of tests, with successful completion of a practical assessment of test use.

 Types of additional tests Level C test users will be able to access include: